TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

 # GPT-Oracle Ultra 🌐

-Welcome to the **GPT-Oracle Ultra Chatbot** v1.5.0, an advanced language model bot tailored for Discord.
+Welcome to my **GPT-Oracle Ultra Chatbot** v1.5.0, an advanced language model bot tailored for Discord.
 Based on OpenAI's latest GPT-3.5 Turbo technology, this bot redefines interactive experiences with its intuitive conversational capabilities.
-Designed for large server environments and multi-server setups, it ensures optimal performance and delivers personalized responses with its user-specific API key storage mechanism.
+I've designed it for large server environments and multi-server setups to ensure optimal performance and deliver personalized responses with its user-specific API key storage mechanism.

 ---